Teacher Advisor With Watson

 There's always room to improve and there are several things we could have done differently given the chance.

-Registration is still too complicated and laborious.
-There are security mandates and infrastructure requirements that are undeniable, but with growth and outreach as our collective focus in 2017, the user ingestion pipeline is too cumbersome.
-To say we ignored this truth isn't true.
+Our registration process is still too complicated and laborious.
+There are IBM security and infrastructure requirements that are unavoidable, but with growth and outreach as our collective focus for 2018, the user ingestion pipeline is too cumbersome.
+To say we ignored this reality isn't true.
 We simplified and improved parts of registration process where we could, but we likely should have dedicated even more effort and focus in finding creative ways to get users registered faster.

 Secondly, we worked in relative partnership with the marketing team to coordinate our efforts in messaging the value of Teacher Advisor to an outside audience.
 This was predominantly effective, but there were plenty of instances where the brand representation outside of our product felt distant from what we were building within the tool.
-Improving our cross platform communication and streamlining our messaging, marketing and outreach to have the same singular purpose and tone is a major goal in 2018.
+Improving our cross platform communication and streamlining our messaging, marketing and outreach to have the same singular purpose and tone is another goal for this year.